NotJansel/palladium/readme.md

 ### Info

+**Development has stopped due to lack of motivation to work on this.**
+Any further Update requests will be denied.

 This Plugin will support 1.13+, so make sure that the datapack (or plugin) you want to download has the correct version!
 This is so I do not need to hassle with updating the plugin.